 WHY YOU SHOULD VISIT

 The North Bay-Mud Lake Preserve offers the visitor an opportunity to experience a beautiful and wild Door County setting in relative solitude and quiet.
 This preserve encompasses more than 1,300 acres of high-quality wetlands and deep northern forest in a landscape holding springs and streams draining to Lake Michigan.
-Nature Conservancy lands link to lands protected by other conservation organizations and the state of Wisconsin to form a major expanse of wild land in northern Door County.
+The Nature Conservancy lands link to lands protected by other conservation organizations and the state of Wisconsin to form a major expanse of wild land in northern Door County.
 This land is home to a number of rare and beautiful plants and animals found in few other places in the county or state.
 This preserve is a great place for hiking, cross-country skiing, snowshoeing, bird-watching, deer hunting and photography.

 A gentle walking trail runs between a small parking area on Winding Lane and another parking area at the end of Old Stage Lane.
 The trail is generally level and easy walking but may be wet or hold pools of water in the spring or following prolonged rains.
 There is one small intermittent stream that crosses the trail.
 This trail allows for viewing of the diverse plant communities and wildlife found on the preserve.

-WHY THE CONSERVANCY PROTECTED THIS PLACE
+WHY TNC PROTECTED THIS PLACE

 The North Bay-Mud Lake landscape provides habitat for a large number of plants and animals considered to be rare on a local, regional and national scale.
 Together with our partners at the state of Wisconsin, the Door County Land Trust and The Ridges Sanctuary, we are seizing the best opportunity to protect a large intact landscape of high ecological and conservation significance in the western Lake Michigan basin.
 The North Bay-Mud Lake Preserve includes at least 8,500 feet of Lake Michigan shoreline and high-quality wetlands that include a northern sedge meadow and a large calcareous fen inland from the sedge meadow.
 Extending farther inland, the coastal wetlands grade quickly into large expanses of northern wet to mesic forest, which constitute a boreal conifer forest, a rare occurrence in Wisconsin.
 Many shallow, cold, hard water springs and spring runs also originate within the boundaries of the preserve and flow eastward to Lake Michigan.